How I work And My Approach

 £50 per 50 minute session.

-Please contact me for a confidential free telephone appointment where we can see if we would be a good match to work with each other.
+Please contact me for a confidential initial consultation appointment where we can see if we would be a good match to work with each other.
 This will be a good opportunity for you to ask me any questions and for me to find out a little bit about yourself.
 Speaking together for the first time can be a good first step to see how you feel and if you would like to commence therapy without feeling under pressure.
 If I am with a client and can't pick up your call please leave me a voicemail or text and I will get back to you within 24 hours.

 Please contact me to discuss availability.
 Evening appointments available.